This text is translated into Russian by google automatic human level neural machine.

 They started talking about amendments to the fishing law after they discovered the so-called “whale prison” near Nakhodka.
 The small Srednyaya Bay contained more than 100 belugas and killer whales, which caught in the Sea of Okhotsk for sale in China.

-After public interventionlaw enforcement detected catch irregularities, several shipping companies were fined.
-Also in court, animals have begun set free in June 2019.
+After public interventionlaw enforcement detected catch irregularities, several trapping companies were fined.
+Also on the court of animals began set free in June 2019.
 The last beluga whales released in November.